-I enjoyed my stay in Vienna and have highlighted 10 spots that are worth-seeing.
+A clean city, Vienna also has great cafes, unbelievably well-dressed people and you can hop on a horse-drawn carriage to explore the city – an experience that will take to its rich past.
 Most of these spots are free to visit from outside, unless if you wish to explore the inside of the palaces/complexes with a guided tour.
 Some of the monuments and complexes are living quarters and are currently in use by high dignitaries and/or set up as museums.

 Schonbrunn Palace is the most popular tourist spot in Vienna.
-It is also an UNESCO World Heritage Site and it rightly so because of its rich cultural history and association with the Hapsburg royalty.
+It is also an UNESCO World Heritage Site and is rightly so because of its rich cultural history and association with the Hapsburg royalty.
 Built in early 18th century, this gorgeous yellow colored palace reflects the changing styles and interests of the Hapsburg dynasty.

 The Schonbrunn Palace in its present form was built and re-designed during the reign of empress Maria Theresa who received the estate as a wedding gift.
 Maria Theresa was an able leader and during her reign she popularized the yellow color as a color of royalty.
 But the reality was that the color yellow was economical and easily available.

 The sculpted garden is beautiful and is adorned by 32 sculptures of deities.
 There are picturesque Roman ruins as well located in the palace complex.
 One of my favorite sights is the Neptune Fountain, with Gloriette in the background.
 The Gloriette was erected to glorify the Hapsburg rule.
 It definitely adds a romantic feel to the entire place and you can get amazing views of the city of Vienna from the Gloriette.

 Schonbrunn Palace is open daily, including public holidays.
 There are cafes, restaurants and museums in the palace complex.
 This site is completely accessible to all tourists.

 The Hofburg palace is the imperial seat of the Hapsburg Dynasty in Austria.
 Every inch of this palace drips in luxury and royalty.
 The outside of the palace is as beautiful as the inside.
 There is a lot of history that has happened in this palace and had served as prime residence for Empress Maria Theresa, Emperor Franz II and, for a while, even the German Emperor.

 There are guided tours available to tour the palace complex.
 Visitors are given three choices when visiting this spectacular site – the Imperial Apartments, the Sisi Museum, and Silver Collection – each of which can be toured individually or as part of an extended visit.

 A fun fact about Sisi is that she believed in natural beauty and never used any cosmetics or fragrances.
 She relied on natural remedies.
 Her beautiful brunette hair was beautiful and very long.
 She would spend about 2 hours a day to fix and take care of her hair.
 There are exhibitions conducted at the Imperial palace that highlights the lives of the Hapburgs including Sisi.

 The Hofburg palace is iconic to the city of Vienna.
 The Hofburg is an architectural marvel that showcases many different architectural styles, from Gothic to Renaissance, Baroque to Rococo and a little bit of Classicism.

 Maria-Theresien-Platz is a large public square in Vienna built in the honor of Hapsburg Empress – Maria Theresa.
 There is a huge statue of the Empress, which is flanked by two museums on each side.
 These buildings are identical – one is the Naturhistorisches Museum (Natural History Museum) and the other was the Kunsthistorisches Museum (Art History Museum).
-The buildings are near identical, except for the statuary on their façades.
+The buildings are near identical, except for the statuary on their facades.

 The Maria Theresa Monument is a probably most important monument with construction that lasted a 13 year period.
-The statue is about 19 metre high and is surrounded by 4 horseman statues.
+The statue is about 19 metres high and is surrounded by 4 horseman statues.
 It can be seen from across the road as you proceed to the complex.
 There are beautiful gardens in and around the monument, making it a perfect place for a stroll or a picnic.

-St Stephen’s Cathedral
+Visit St Stephen’s Cathedral

 One of Vienna’s most iconic landmarks is the St Stephen’s Cathedral.
 The Cathedral is located at Stephenplatz, 1010 Vienna, providing visitors with stunning architecture of the Hapsburg and other Austrian rulers.
 The cathedral has stood the test of time.
 It has watched over the city for more than 300 years.

 There is an underground burial place which contains the mausoleum of the bishops, the tombs of Duke Rudolph the Founder and other members of the Habsburg family.
 It is also the home to some of the treasured art pieces like the red-marble sepulcher.
 Austria’s largest bell, known as the Boomer Bell is also located at the cathedral in its north tower.